Real news. Real stories. Real voices.

 Syrians wave "revolutionary" Syrian flags during a celebratory demonstration following the first Friday prayers since Bashar Assad's ouster, in Damascus' central square, Syria, Friday, Dec.
 13, 2024.

-The ouster of Syria’s ruling family is being felt around the world, including Nevada.
+The Dec.
+8 overthrow of Syrian President Bashar al-Assad's regime by opposition forces is being felt around the world, including in Nevada.

 Maui Sanadiki grew up in Syria.
-He got out in 2013, two years after the so-called Arab Spring, when protesters took to the streets, and around the same time that 100 people were publicly executed and the government gassed and killed untold numbers.
+He got out in 2013, two years after the so-called Arab Spring, when protesters took to the streets.
+Around that time, al-Assad's forces publicly executed 100 people.
+In the intervening years, the government gassed and killed untold numbers of citizens.

-Nevada Public Radio talked with him days ago about the overthrow of the Assad regime, his hopes for the future of Syria and more.
+Nevada Public Radio talked with him days after al-Assad's ouster about the family's 50-year reign, his hopes for the future of Syria and more.

 Guest: Maui Sanadiki, president, Las Vegas Arab American Chamber of Commerce